rastographics/bvcms/ReadMe.md

 1. Edit **Web.config** under **CmsWeb** root directory

-	In the appSettings section, configure the **dbserver** and **host** values to point to your server and the name of your database (without the CMS_).
+	- In the appSettings section, configure the **dbserver** and **host** values to point to your server and the name of your database (without the CMS_).
 These two values will become part of your connection string.
+	- In the mailSettings, configure the pickupDirectoryLocation to a directory on your development machine (for testing purposes).

 1. Right-click on **CMSWeb** and select **Set as StartUp Project**